veryscarycary/responsive-angular/README.md

 ## To Run

-      In Terminal from the root folder, npm install Then, npm start
-      Visit http://localhost:3000 (or your set env $PORT) and Voila!
+      In Terminal from the root folder, npm start Visit http://localhost:3000 (or your set env $PORT) and Voila!